Keen Anchorage III Review

 When we first slipped our feet into these boots, they felt very comfortable compared to the top-ranked winter boot competition.
 The footbed is comfy, and the leather toe box is roomy, which creates a slightly rattly feeling, though it's not too bad.
 Over time, we noticed that we developed a pressure point on the tops of our feet, where the two panels of leather come together to form a seam that runs from the toe box up the tongue.
 This seam protrudes down into the foot cavity for its entire length, and it dug into the top of our feet, causing pain over time.
 This problem might be specific to our foot shape, but we didn't feel this problem in other Chelsea boots.

 The tread pattern on the Anchorage III could be better.
 The lugs are not deep, so there is little space in the sole to absorb surface irregularities when walking on rocky terrain or deep snow.
 The lugs also aren't sharp, so they don't bite very well.
 However, if you spend your time walking on mostly paved surfaces, these boots will grip well enough for everyday use.

+The Keen Anchorage III is a relatively comfortable Chelsea-style boot at a lower price than other boots of its type.
+However, compared to winter boots overall, these don't perform well.
+They aren't warm or weather-resistant, and their traction only works well on paved surfaces.
+Most consumers looking for a good pair of winter boots should look elsewhere.
 These boots cost less than other Chelsea boots, but not by much, and their performance isn't as good as other similar options.
-We also don't think that the style of the Anchorage III measures up to the competition.
-Compared with other winter boots in general, these boots provide much less warmth and weather protection and are more expensive.
+We also don't think that the Anchorage III style measures up to the competition.
+Compared with other winter boots, these boots provide much less warmth and weather protection and are more expensive.
 So, we don't think they are worth the money.

 Ad-free.
 Influence-free.
 Powered by Testing.